m8e/NAS4Text/README.md

 User can put their net code files in `usr_net_code/`, which is ignored by git.

+In training and inference, use `-N` to specify the net code file.

 ## Search Space Definition

 See search spaces of [`libs/utils/search_space.py`](libs/utils/search_space.py).